mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 We're ready to actually implement the use case algorithm now.

-Since our `Vinyl` aggretate root class needs an actual instance of an `Artist`, we'll have to determine whether to retrieve the artist by `id` or by `artistName`.
+Since our `Vinyl` aggregate root class needs an actual instance of an `Artist`, we'll have to determine whether to retrieve the artist by `id` or by `artistName`.

 If the request fails, we'll use our [result class](/articles/enterprise-typescript-nodejs/handling-errors-result-class/) to safely return an error, otherwise we'll use a `VinylRepo` to save the `Vinyl` to persistence.